Fear that a person’s story has no value can hold any writer back.

 “Everyone else’s story is like finding a one-hundred-dollar bill on the ground, mine’s like finding a penny,” the boy wailed.
 As a visiting writer helping 200+ seventh graders write memoirs, I blew his mind by replying, “There’s your first line!”

 Two core principles inform my practice as a writer, educator, and storytelling series producer: 1) Get the story out of your head so the reader can picture you in time and space, and 2) Your slice of life is as valuable as anyone else’s in the world.

-Kelly Jean Fitzsimmons is a playwright and essayist who lives in Astoria, Queens.
-Her recent nonfiction work has appeared in Human Parts, Humungus, Marie Claire, and Hippocampus Magazine, among others, and she is a Pushcart Prize Nominee.
-Her superhero comedy, All I Want Is One More Meanwhile… made its Midwest premiere at Otherworld Theatre in Chicago.
+Kelly Jean Fitzsimmons is a writer, educator, and storyteller who lives in Astoria, Queens.
+Her nonfiction work has appeared in (Re) An Ideas Journal, Human Parts, Humungus, Marie Claire, and Hippocampus Magazine, among others.
+Her most recent play, a superhero comedy, All I Want Is One More Meanwhile… made its Midwest premiere at Otherworld Theatre in Chicago.

-She earned an MFA in Creative Nonfiction from Fairleigh Dickinson University.
-Combining her love for narrative nonfiction and theater, Kelly Jean created No, YOU Tell It! a storytelling series dedicated to performing true-life tales with a twist.
+Kelly Jean earned an MFA in Creative Nonfiction from Fairleigh Dickinson University.
+Combining her love for narrative nonfiction and theater, she created No, YOU Tell It! a storytelling series dedicated to performing true-life tales with a twist.
 Learn more and listen to the podcast at noyoutellit.com.

 As a writing instructor and No, YOU Tell It! producer, she excels at generating a room filled with warmth and levity where writers of all levels can gain a new perspective on their personal stories.